pybamm-team/pybamm.org/content/news/2024/09/03/pybamm-24.9.md

 This will return the solution at the time steps taken by the solver.

-Alternativly, to save specific points in time with the new `t_interp` argument, use:
+Alternatively, to save specific points in time with the new `t_interp` argument, use:

 ```python3
 solver = pybamm.IDAKLUSolver()